A-Kutscher/Prediction-of-Product-Sales/README.md

 ## **METHODS**

------ EXPLAIN PROJECT STEPS AND RESULTS IN SIMPLE TERMS
+1. Data Cleaning:
+Organize and clean sales data by removing duplicates, handling missing values, and addressing outliers for accurate analysis.

+2. Exploratory Data Analysis (EDA):
+Explore the data to understand patterns and relationships between variables.
+Perform univariate, bivariate, and multivariate analysis to gain insights into sales trends and influencing factors.

+3. Regression Models:
+Select relevant features that influence sales and choose an appropriate regression model (e.g., multiple linear regression) based on data characteristics.
+Evaluate the model's performance using metrics like Root Mean Squared Error (RMSE) and R-Squared (R^2 or R2) to ensure accurate predictions.

+    By following these steps, we can calculate the anticipated 2023 sales based on historical data and identified relationships between various factors influencing sales.

 ## **RESULTS**

-- To prepare this data, the data was cleaned in order to fix and/or remove any duplicate, inconsistent, or missing values.
-- To better understand each data type, the cleaned data was then explored through Exploratory Data Analysis in order to visualize each columns data type, categories, and overall count.

-### -Exploratory Data Analysis-
+### -Exploratory Data Analysis (EDA)-
   - During the exploratory data analysis, histograms and boxplots were visualized for each numeric datatype column.
   - Countplots were visualized for the categorical columns (minus the Item_Identifier column).
   - And a heatmap was visualized as well, which provided us with details showing the correlation between the numeric datatype columns.
   - These visuals gave a good baseline for all of the numeric and categorical columns for univariate EDA.

 > Visualization 1: *Frequency of Item_Type*
 <p align = "center">